quora/pyanalyze/docs/type_evaluation.md

 - Interaction with overloads.
 It should be possible to register multiple evaluation functions for a function, treating them as overloads.
-- Consider adding support for `assert` and an ergonomical way to produce a standardized error if something is not supported in the current version or platform.
-- Add a `warn()` mechanism to warn on particular invocations.
-This can be useful as a mechanism to produce deprecation warnings.